UVA-DSI/conferences/JupyterCon18/readme.md

+Title: JupyterCon18 - the project jupyter conference
+Abstract: In this repo I document my experience at the JupyterCon18 conference.
+This readme file serves as an outline for a talk on that experience.
+First I will set the tone for what the conference was like.
+Then get straight into what materials I present in the repository.
+This includes how to find videos and slides from the conference.
+Then I discuss the sessions I attened and will focus on three main pieces:
+1. A discussion of the Amazon SageMaker Tool
+2. How project jupyter relates to the open data lab, including some nice efforts by pangeo.
+3. The educational uses of jupyter notebooks

 ## "I was there for four days and never opened Jupyter, so what does that tell you"
 ## "I was there for four days and looked at tons of source code on GitHub"